Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Utilization of Zero Advantage Samples

 { } where $\lambda$, $\epsilon_{\text{up}}$, and $\epsilon_{\text{low}}$ are hyperparameters.
 The first one normalizes the deviation of current length from the mean length, while the latter two stand for the upper and lower boundaries of the RLR.
 Moreover, RLR is plug and play, and its outputs can be directly added to the scores calculated by $\mathcal{R}_{\text{verification}}$, which is shown as follows:

+\paragraph{Related work.} There are two major differences between RLR and previous length-reward methods.
+The first one is that RLR is only applied to questions that the model already achieves high accuracy.
+In contrast, similar methods are either designed to apply a length reward to all questions \cite{DBLP:journals/corr/abs-2501-12599}, or apply a length reward only to correct responses but do not filter the questions \cite{DBLP:journals/corr/abs-2502-04463}.
+The second one is that RLR only requires about $100$ updates to significantly shorten an RL-trained model's responses while maintaining the original performance.
+The only similar work involves setting sampling length restrictions \cite{hou2025thinkprunepruninglongchainofthought}, which serves as our baseline.

-\paragraph{Setups.} We assess RLR on an RL-trained model, \texttt{DeepScaleR-1.5B}, and randomly sample 200 problems from our training dataset for validation.
-When reporting performance, we select checkpoints with the shortest average response length while maintaining the performance drop within 1 point on the validation set.
-We set the RL training with sampling length restrictions as our baselines.
-See Appendix \ref{sec:Supplement_Setup_for_Section_5.2} for more details.
+\paragraph{Setups.} We assess RLR on \texttt{DeepScaleR-1.5B} and randomly sample 200 training problems for validation.
+When reporting performance, we select checkpoints with the shortest average response length while keeping the performance drop within 1 point on the validation set.

 \paragraph{Results.} From Table \ref{tab:relative_len_reward}, we observe that training with RLR significantly reduces the response length while closely maintaining the original performance.
-In contrast, training with a small sampling budget has minimal impact on performance and only leads to a marginal reduction in output length.
+In contrast, training with a small sampling budget leads only to a marginal reduction in output length, with minimal impact on performance.